-The Admissions Committee will consider applicants with advanced degrees on an individual basis.
-Undergraduate degree(s), research experience, and career goals are important admissions criteria.
+Applicants with advanced degrees are encouraged to apply.
+For the PhD program, undergraduate degree(s), research experience, and career goals are important admissions criteria.
 Although applicants are required to complete the full number of course credits (90 hours, including the core course), other elements of training may be adjusted depending on the student's prior experience.
+For the master's program, at least two years of relevant experience is required.